jrsaravanan/lamda-sample/README.md

 TEST TEST
 -------------------------

-New Feature 2 -- Up steram
+New Feature 2 -- Up Stream changes
 ---------

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.